From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: Most recent trends

 \subsubsection{\textbf{Enhanced Robustness Against Adversarial Attacks}}

-Investigate and develop advanced defense mechanisms to mitigate vulnerabilities such as jailbreaking attacks, which manipulate prompts to bypass built-in safety mechanisms and cause LLMs to generate unauthorized or malicious content.
-Address both white-box and black-box categories of adversarial attacks to ensure the reliability of LLM-enabled ICL in mission-critical scenarios.
+Investigate and develop advanced defense mechanisms to mitigate vulnerabilities such as jailbreaking attacks, which manipulate prompts to bypass built-in safety mechanisms and cause LLMs to generate malicious content.
+Address both white-box and black-box categories of adversarial attacks to ensure the reliability of LLM-assisted ICL in mission-critical scenarios.